wemped/AndroidTipCalc/README.md

 # AndroidTipCalc

 HelloWorld-like first android app.
-A simple tip calculator.
+A simple tip calculator with a preferences activity.

-Currently working on a settings page that can set a default tip percentage.